MTSA Technical Advisory Committee

 Anne Ferro

-CEO, American Association of Motor Vehicle Administrators and
+Former CEO (Retired), American Association of Motor Vehicle Administrators and

-former Administrator of the Federal Motor Carrier Safety Administration
+Former Administrator of the Federal Motor Carrier Safety Administration

 • Dr. Denver Tolliver